varunkumar/python-bloomfilter/README.md

 Similar steps are possible under linux and MacOS X.

 # Breaking changes with 4.x
 Support for non-cryptographic hashes has been added in 4.0.0.
 For 128 bit hashes, md5 has been replaced with xxh3_128, one of the [fastest](https://github.com/Cyan4973/xxHash) non-cryptographic hash functions.
-Details of benchmark runs can be found https://github.com/joseph-fox/python-bloomfilter/pull/38.
-Files generated with earlier versions of the module will not work with this version.
+Details of the benchmark runs can be found [here](https://github.com/joseph-fox/python-bloomfilter/pull/38).
+Files generated with earlier versions of the module *will not work* with this version.
 Consider re-generating them using the latest version optimized for speed.

 # Installation verification
 Type `pip show pybloom-live` from a command prompt.
 Version should be